Women Emanate: The Red Tent Convergence 2019 information page

 Festival ticket: print out if you selected "Print At Home".
 If you selected "Will-Call", provide exactly the same name, email address, and phone number you have used to purchase your ticket, in addition to the order number (found on your confirmation email).

 Some cash for necessities and/or for vendors.
-The nearest ATMs are at Wauna Federal Credit Union and St. Helens Community Credit Union branches on Highway 30 in Saint Helens (surcharge-free for most credit union members).
+The nearest ATMs are at Wauna Federal Credit Union and InRoads Credit Union branches on Highway 30 in Saint Helens (surcharge-free for most credit union members).

 If you would like to purchase these items on your way here, they are usually available at the Scappoose Fred Meyer (51501 Columbia River Highway), Scappoose Bi-Mart (51536 SE 2nd St.), and/or St. Helens Walmart (2295 Gable Rd.).